movementlabsxyz/MIP/MIP/mip-n/README.md

 ## Abstract

-We defined the Bilbao Model as an AB-FFS L2 model that features a Gas Deficit Minter, Bridge Insurance Account, low-cost DA, high centralized control, and ultimately high operational assumptions.
-At the core of this model is the highly controlled use of trusted signers with high liquidity to replace components proposed in the [Biarritz Model](https://github.com/movementlabsxyz/MIP/pull/54).
+We define the Bilbao Model as an AB-FFS L2 model that features a Gas Deficit Minter, Bridge Insurance Account, low-cost DA, high centralized control, and ultimately high operational assumptions.
+At the core of this model is the highly-controlled use of trusted signers with high liquidity to replace components proposed in the [Biarritz Model](https://github.com/movementlabsxyz/MIP/pull/54).

 ## Motivation

-The Bilbao Model is a intended as a complete response to [MD-38](https://github.com/movementlabsxyz/MIP/pulls).
+The Bilbao Model is a intended as a complete response to [MD-38](https://github.com/movementlabsxyz/MIP/pulls) and a reduction of the [Biarritz Model](https://github.com/movementlabsxyz/MIP/pull/54).

 ## Specification